-The baseline case for transport represents Vestas' global production facilities that operate within their global region to service that particular region, reflecting the supply chain in 2014 for a North American wind power plant site location.
+The baseline case for transport represents Vestas' global production facilities that operate within their global region to service that particular region, reflecting the supply chain in 2017 for a North American wind power plant site location.

 This sensitivity analysis evaluates the significance of the transport of the wind turbine components from their production locations to the wind plant erection site.
-Three scenarios have been considered based on the expected sale for this turbine within three different regions i.e. North America, Asia (China) and Central Europe (Poland).
+Three scenarios have been considered based on the expected sale for this turbine within three different regions i.e. North America, China and India.
 China and North America have all production facilities within that region, however, in some cases, turbine parts may still be shipped from other production facilities to cater to the demand.
+It should be noted that this sensitivity does not account for changing any datasets to be region-specific (e.g. for the production of materials or electricity mixes), but only transport distances are adjusted to represent that particular region and supply of parts.

-Table 13 shows the transport distances and modes.
+Table 14 shows the transport distances and modes.
 It should also be noted that the current LCA uses truck and sea vessel fuel consumption (and vehicle utilisation) with specific vehicle data for transport of the tower sections, blades and nacelles, which results in significantly higher fuel consumption per tkm for the transport of turbine parts compared to the GaBi default containerised transport datasets.